BrianSlick/BTITrackingLogs/README.md

 ## License

-BTILazyLoadingGetters is distributed freely.
+BTITrackingLogs is distributed freely.
 Use it or modify it in any way you see fit.

 ## Saying Thank You